 Enjoy the show?
 Subscribe to the Axe of the Blood God Patreon for episodes that are a week early and ad free: https://patreon.com/bloodgodpod

 Nadia and Kat kick off their episode-by-episode exploration of The Witcher Season 1 with a discussion of how the show was made and a look at the first episode!
 Swords!
 Sorcery!
 A tower of naked women in a garden for some reason!
 Nadia and Kat break it all down while putting it into the context with the games.
 This episode is free to all listeners!
-If you enjoy it, subscribe to our Patreon and you will be able to access the next two episodes as well!
+If you enjoy it, subscribe and you will be able to access the rest of the season!

 The Axe of the Blood God Patreon is officially live!
 Nadia and Kat get together to talk about where the show stands in 2021, what listeners to the free feed can expect going forward, and some of the exciting new bonus content that we'll be releasing now that we're officially independent!